How to pay for your subscription

 If you pay by invoice for your subscription, you get an email when your billing statement is ready to view.
 This email doesn’t contain a copy of your billing statement.
-However, you can choose to receive a copy of your billing statement in email.
+However, you can choose to receive your organization's invoices as email attachments.
 Your billing statement includes details about your options for making a payment, and where to send it.
 If you enter a purchase order (PO) number when you buy a subscription, the number appears on your billing statement.
 For information about accessing billing statements, see View your bill or invoice.

 What if I have an outstanding balance?

 If we’re unable to charge the payment method on file, we send an email that lets you know there’s a problem.
 The email briefly states what the problem is and includes a link where you can check the outstanding balance.
 We continue to retry the transaction every few days for 30 days, during which time the subscription is in a grace period.
 Every time a transaction fails, you receive an email alert about the failure.

 If you personally added the payment method that has a past due amount, you can use Settle balance to make a payment.
 The payment method that you use to pay the overdue amount becomes the new payment method for all subscriptions that used the declined payment method.

 - In the admin center, go to the Billing > Bills & payments page, then select the Payment methods tab.

 - A warning message says which payment method was declined.
 Select Settle balance.

 - In the right pane, choose a different payment method, or select Add a new payment method.

 - After you've updated the payment method information, select Save.